jviotti/repokeeper/README.md

 Philosophy
 ----------

-It is widely accepted that developers spend more time reading than writing code [^1][^2].
+It is widely accepted that developers spend more time reading than writing code.
 For this reason, established projects typically have a predictable file and directory structure to help developers browse and read code.
 For example, test files may be located in a directory called `test` and include a `.spec` suffix, while Markdown documentation may be located in subdirectories inside a directory called `docs/`.
 More often than not, these file and directory conventions are not automatically enforced, which can become problematic on projects involving many collaborators:

 - **Code review burden**: Maintainers spend more time during the code review process to ensure the file structure is preserved